zinyosrim/data-analysis-in-art-history/README.md

 # Set-up the environment on the Google Cloud Platform (GCP)
-Running Jupyter for Machine Learning on Google Cloud Platform
+Running Anaconda3/Jupyter for Machine Learning on Google Cloud Platform
 ## Configuration in GCP Console
 ### Create VM Instance
 Fill in